mechatroner/sublime_rainbow_csv/README.md

 To Run RBQL query press **F5** or select "Rainbow CSV" -> "Run RBQL query" option from the file context menu.

-#### Difference between "Standard" and "Simple" dialects
-When manually enabling rainbow highlighting from the context menu, you have to choose between "Standard" and "Simple" dialect.
-* __Standard dialect__ will treat quoted separator as a single field.
-E.g. line `sell,"15,128",23%` will be treated as 3 columns, because the second comma is quoted.
-This dialect is used by Excel.
-* __Simple dialect__ doesn't care about double quotes: the number of highlighted fields is always N + 1 where N is the number of separators.

 ### Key mappings